et-com/etcom/lessons/github/github-pages.md

  5. Wait a few seconds ... and visit http://username.github.io *where username is your username*
  6. From there you can create all sorts of fun stuff using HTML, CSS, and JavaScript.

+## Be sure to also check out

+ 1. How to create a project site from GitHub's automatic generator
+ 2. How to create a project site by creating a gh-pages branch (note you can set this to the default branch)